CogitoNTNU/vicero/README.md

 ```

 # References
-Reinforcement Learning, Sutton and Barto 2018 (in the source abbreviated as S&B18)
+Reinforcement Learning, Sutton and Barto 2018 _(abbreviated in the source as S&B18)_